 Steve Kuzmack, president of Fringe Benefit Experts, has helped business owners, individuals and families in the areas of insurance and financial security since becoming insurance licensed in the State of California in 1994.
-Steve offers knowledge and experience in the areas of Prevailing Wage Fringe Benefits, Group Health Insurance, Medicare Advantage and Supplemental plans.
-He has built a team of CFP’s, CPA’s, Certified Payroll Experts and Labor Compliance Professionals.
-This team approach has proven to benefit contractors who want to stay get ahead financially and remain compliant.
+Steve offers knowledge and experience in the areas of Prevailing Wage Fringe Benefits including Group Health Insurance, Pension/401k plans and SUB plans.
+He also does Medicare Advantage/Supplement plans and Individual Health plans.
+Steve uses a team approach to benefit contractors who want to stay ahead financially and remain compliant.
 Steve has a special relationship with the construction field which began with helping contractors and suppliers in the roofing industry in the mid 1990’s.
-He served as a Past Board Member of the San Diego Roofing Contractors Association.
-Steve has since developed relationships with contractors across many trades.
+Steve has developed relationships with contractors across many trades.
 These clients participate in both the Public and Private sectors.
 In his spare time, Steve and his wife enjoy raising and keeping up with their twin boys, traveling, cycling, road trips, the beach, movies and just about anything active.
-WE PROVIDE Service and answers in the areas of Prevailing Wage Fringe Benefit Plans, Group Health Insurance and Key Man Benefit Plans.
-We believe having a team of independent experts to call upon, serve our clients best interest.

 Effective June 17, 2011, the Health and Welfare Fringe Benefit Rates increased for all Service Contract Act wage determinations.
 See DOL All Agency Memorandum (AAM) #210.